sterling-d/Challenge_10/README.md

    jupyter lab
 ```

-Upon launching this repo, you will be able to view the price change percentage of the following cryptocurrencies:
+Upon launching this repo, you will be able to view the price change percentages of the following cryptocurrencies:

 <img width="1440" alt="Screen Shot 2022-10-16 at 6 15 55 PM" src="https://user-images.githubusercontent.com/105071493/196069676-b58736ea-e65d-458e-acf6-04a1ff910aed.png">